Satyam50Singh/WhatsApp-Clone-Android-App/README.md

 - Account verification Status Added In User Settings Activity
 - Deleting Message From User Chat and Group Chat
 - Remove Message From Starred Messages
+- Adding and Viewing User Status Using StoryView in StatusFragment